ffox1055/ffox1055/README.md

 - 👋 Hi, I’m Iwa
 - 👀 I’m interested in web programming
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Vue and NuxtJS

 <!---
 ffox1055/ffox1055 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.